Charles W. White: Early life and education

-Charles Wilbert White was born on April 2, 1918, to Ethelene Gary, a domestic worker, and Charles White Sr, a railroad and construction worker, on the South Side of Chicago.
+Charles Wilbert White was born on April 2, 1918, to Ethelene Gary, a domestic worker, and Charles White Sr., a railroad and construction worker, on the South Side of Chicago.
 Ethelene was born in Mississippi and came north in the Great Migration.
 She raised Charles, and as she had no child care, she would often leave him at the public library.
-There White developed an affinity for art and reading at a young age.
+There, White developed an affinity for art and reading.
 White's mother bought him a set of oil paints when he was seven years old, which hooked White on painting.
 White also played music as a child, studied modern dance, and was part of theatre groups; however, he stated that art was his true passion.

 White's mother also took him to the Art Institute of Chicago, where he would read and look at paintings—developing a particular interest in the works of Winslow Homer and George Inness.
 Since White had little money growing up, he often painted on whatever surfaces he could find including shirts, cardboard, and window blinds.
-During the Great Depression, young White tried to conceal his passion for art in fear of embarrassment; however, this ended when White got a job painting signs at the age of fourteen.
+During the Great Depression, White tried to conceal his passion for art in fear of embarrassment; however, this ended when White got a job painting signs at the age of fourteen.
 White learned how to mix paints by sitting-in every day for a week on an Art Institute sponsored painting class that was taking place at a park near his home.
 His mother remarried when White's father died in 1926.
-She married a steel mill worker who would become an abusive alcoholic, especially towards a young White.
+She married a steel mill worker who would become an abusive alcoholic, especially towards White.
 This experience lead him to escape into art.
 White had few opportunities to pursue his natural talent at this time due to the abuse and lack of resources from his household which was economically insufficient.
-This is also the same year his mother began sending him to Mississippi twice a year to his aunts, Hasty and Harriet Baines, where he would learn about his heritage and African American Southern folklore.
+This is also the same year his mother began sending him to Mississippi twice a year to his aunts, Hasty and Harriet Baines, where he would learn about his heritage and African-AmericanSouthern folklore.
 White showed persistence while battling abuse and poverty.
 He used his own experiences, curiosity and feelings about the neglected history of African Americans to help shape a common theme within his work.
 An early activist, as a teenager, he volunteered his talents and became the house artist at the National Negro Congress in Chicago.
 Later, in a union with fellow black artists, White was arrested while picketing.